Do you have a friend who’s living with depression? You’re not alone.

-Likewise, if you personally don’t believe in medication, avoid the subject when talking to them.
+Likewise, if you personally don’t believe in medication, avoid the subject when talking with them.
 For some people, medication is key in getting them to a place where they can fully engage in therapy and start taking steps toward recovery.

 Some signs that might indicate your friend is having serious suicidal thoughts include:

-- frequent mood swings or personality changes
+- frequent mood or personality changes

 - talking about death or dying